efarish/portfolio/aws/ecs_docker/README.md

 # Test Locally

-Since the endpoint will use the AWS S3 services, credentials will need to be provided.
+Since the endpoint will use the AWS S3 service, credentials will need to be provided.
 An easy way to do this is provide the credentials through environment variables when the container is started.
 Below is an example.

 ```bash
 docker container run -p 9090:9090 -e AWS_ACCESS_KEY_ID='YOUR AWS ACCT ID' -e AWS_SECRET_ACCESS_KEY='YOUR AWS ACCT KEY' ecs1/server